VikOlliver/Quirkey_3D/README.md

 An assembly document is in there with the rest of the files.

+Pre-built STL files for left- and right-handed versions can be found at https://www.printables.com/model/667870-quirkey-v3-accessibility-keyboard-for-one-handed-u

 ## Acknowledgements
 This work is based largely on the efforts of Cy Endfield and his partner Chris Rainey's Microwriter Ltd. in the UK during the 80's.
 Their concept was brilliant, and many people still use their Microwriter and Quinkey devices.
 Time has passed, patents have lapsed, and the electronics have become more affordable, thanks to the likes of Arduino and the Raspberry Pi Foundation.
 Credit is also due to my colleages Dr. Adrian Bowyer, Dr. Ed Sells et al for creating the RepRap and thus making 3D printing itself affordable and accessible for so many people.